Quansight/Quansight-website/apps/labs/posts/unlocking-c-level-performance-in-df-apply.md

 <img src='/posts/unlocking-c-level-performance-in-df-apply/loglogplot.png' alt="A log log plot of the normalization function being ran with various sizes"></img>

-As we can see, the numba engine is pretty consistently faster than the Python engine from the get go, and using the parallel mode of the numba engine with `raw=True`, starts to become worth it after around 10,000 rows.
+As we can see, the numba engine is pretty consistently faster than the Python engine from the get go, even from small sizes of ~100 rows.
+Parallel mode also matches the speed of the non parallel mode at small sizes (for this particular functio at least, you might see a slowdown for others), and starts to provide good speedups for DataFrames with greater than 10,000 rows.

 ## Conclusion